Aidas415/Final-project-Paulini/README.md

-# Website Testing Project with Cypress, Jira, and GitHub Actions
+# Paulini Website Testing Project with Cypress, Jira, and GitHub Actions

 This project is designed to automate website testing using [Cypress](https://www.cypress.io/) and manage test scenarios through [Jira](https://www.atlassian.com/software/jira).
 The tests are executed and monitored via GitHub Actions for continuous integration.
+At this project you will need to use envirouments.
+This project website https://paulini.lt/

 ## 📋 Project Overview